List of DC Comics characters: W: Wing

 Wing is a character appearing in American comic books published by DC Comics.

 Wing began as a uniformed chauffeur of the Crimson Avenger (Lee Travis).
 A Chinese immigrant who moved to America to escape Japanese persecution in the days leading up to World War II, Wing helps to instill a social conscience in his employer.
 When the death of a fellow reporter motivates Travis to become the Crimson Avenger, Wing assists him in his fight against crime.
-Curiously, despite Wing's initial lack of a costume, no one ever makes a connection between Travis' chauffeur and the Crimson Avenger.

 A few months after the Crimson Avenger abandons his cloak and fedora for a more traditional superhero costume, Wing dons a matching yellow costume and becomes his official sidekick.
 He serves as a member of the Seven Soldiers of Victory (as the honorary "eighth Soldier") and the All-Star Squadron.
 However, the Crimson Avenger frequently attempts to dissuade Wing from this path, believing that the bright young man has a better future ahead of him than running about in a costume fighting madmen.

 In Justice League of America #100, Wing sacrifices himself to defeat Nebula Man, who scattered the other Soldiers through time.
 While most of the JLA and JSA travelled through time to find the members, Green Lantern, Mister Terrific and Robin went on a quest to discover the identity of the Unknown Soldier of Victory who was buried in Tibet.

-In "The New Golden Age", Wing is displaced from time shortly before his death and helps Stargirl rescue the Lost Children, a group of Golden Age sidekicks, from the Time Masters and Childminder.
-After doing so, Wing is returned to his own time and allowed to die, as him surviving would negatively affect the timeline.
+In the storyline "The New Golden Age", Wing is displaced in time before his death and brought to Orphan Island alongside many other lost sidekicks.
+During the ensuing battle with Childminder, Wing learns that his death cannot be prevented and that he must return to his own time.
+Wing persuades the Lost Children to let him die despite their attempts to save him.

 Wing in other media

-Wing makes a cameo appearance in a photograph in the Stargirl episode "Brainwave".
-This version is a member of the Seven Soldiers of Victory.
+Wing makes a cameo appearance in a photograph in the Stargirl episode "Brainwave" as a member of the Seven Soldiers of Victory.